Constipation in children and infants

 As a result, the child avoids defecating and learns how to retain stool.
 Intestinal contraction becomes less efficient, more dry stool accumulates in the sigmoid area (the last part of the gastrointestinal tract) and this turns into a vicious cycle.
 The child avoids defecating even more, there is more stool retention and so forth.

-Sometimes, watery stool, which reaches the lower tract from the upper gastrointestinal tract, slides its way around the hardened stool and manages to pass through the anus, voluntarily or involuntarily (called incontinence or soiling).
+Sometimes, watery stool, which reaches the lower tract from the upper gastrointestinal tract, slides its way around the hardened stool and manages to pass through the anus, voluntarily or involuntarily (incontinence or soiling).

 What are the symptoms of constipation in children?
-How can I tell if my child has constipation?
+How can I tell that a child is experiencing constipation?

 This sounds like a topic that could be easily noticed by parents.
 However, unfortunately, some of the signs of constipation could be misleading and puzzling.

-In addition to hardened stool, decreased frequency of passage of stools, increased efforts in defecation and pain during defecation, there are several other symptoms that are important to elaborate on.
+In addition to hardened stool, decreased frequency of passage of stool, increased efforts in defecation and pain during defecation, there are several other symptoms that are important to elaborate on.

 Non-specific abdominal pain – intermittent abdominal pain during the day that is relieved after the passage of stool (the bowel movement itself could be painful).
 However, it is important to make sure that there are no “red flags” – which means that the pain does not wake the child up at night.

-Paradoxical diarrhea – this is pretty confusing, but some of the children who suffer from constipation are actually taken to the doctor because their parents think their child suffers from diarrhea.
+Paradoxical diarrhea – some of the children who suffer from constipation are actually taken to the doctor because their parents think their child is experiencing diarrhea.
 These children have soft stool leaking into their underwear or toilet several times a day, sometimes this passing of stool is voluntarily and at other times, involuntary.

-For these children, the problem isn’t diarrhea but rather constipation, which is to be correctly treated for the resolution of their symptoms.
+For these children, the problem isn’t diarrhea but rather constipation, which should be appropriately treated for the resolution of their symptoms.

 Urinary incontinence or retention – sometimes children avoid urinating.
 This is because the contraction of urinary muscles for urination also leads to the contraction of intestinal muscles, and for the child suffering from constipation this could be very painful.
 On the other hand, severe constipation can cause the leaking of involuntary urine.